HTTP5214-Winter2023/team-C4RBON/AzmatRashidPathan/Azmat-Rashid-Pathan-standup-log.md

 - Integrated all team members code and got our MVP working.
 - User tested our MVP from 5 students in the class.
 - Documented user testing process.

+## Week 11 - March 29, 2023
+- Nency was appointed as Scrum Master.
+- Local written code was pushed to repo, with individual work.
+- Project testing methodologies were discussed.
+- Distributed testing work.